-Women’s Suffrage in South Africa
+Women’s Right to Vote in South Africa

 Aug 9, National Women’s Day

 South Africa commemorates Women’s Month in August as a tribute to the more than 20 000 women who marched to the Union Buildings on 9 August 1956 in protest against the extension of Pass Laws to women.
 The Government of South Africa declared August women’s month and 9 August is celebrated annually as Women’s Day.

 This Day In History: 27 April 1994 | A Passion to Understand

 27 April is Freedom Day in South Africa and it is a public holiday held to commemorate 27 April 1994 when the first democratic general election was held in the country.
 This election marked the end of Apartheid where the National Party government was replaced by the government of the African National Congress and Nelson Mandela became president.